Europe, not emerging markets, seen driving Q2 earnings

 StarMine’s SmartEstimate - which uses the top analysts’ forecasts based on accuracy and timeliness - points to consumer goods sector earnings beating consensus by 1.4 percent.
 Technology and financials are also forecast to beat consensus forecasts, while telecoms, industrials may disappoint.

-“Whilst we have had a focus on exporters, because of the weak emerging markets it might be the domestic companies that outperform,” James Butterfill, global equity strategist at Coutts said, noting recent improvement in euro zone PMI surveys of manufacturing and service sector activity.
+“Whilst we have had a focus on exporters, because of the weak emerging markets it might be the domestic companies that outperform,” said James Butterfill, global equity strategist at Coutts, noting recent improvement in euro zone PMI surveys of manufacturing and service sector activity.

 By contrast, weak Chinese trade data for June on Wednesday fed into general caution on emerging markets, whose economic slowdown contributed to the International Monetary Fund’s global growth downgrade on Tuesday.